Martin Nolan (journalist): Nominations and awards

-In the age of Tris Speaker and Babe Ruth, the era of Jimmie Foxx and Ted Williams, through the empty-seats epoch of Don Buddin and Willie Tasby and unto the decades of Carl Yastrzemski and Jim Rice, the ballpark is the star.

-A crazy-quilt violation of city planning principles, an irregular pile of architecture, a menace to marketing consultants, Fenway Park works.
-It works as a symbol of New England's pride, as a repository of evergreen hopes, as a tabernacle of lost innocence.
-It works as a place to watch baseball."

-The words adorned a book and art display shown in U. S. museums.
+Fenway Park has remained a central feature of Boston baseball throughout multiple eras, from the careers of Tris Speaker and Babe Ruth to those of Jimmie Foxx, Ted Williams, Carl Yastrzemski, and Jim Rice.
+Known for its distinctive and unconventional design, the ballpark differs from many modern stadiums in its layout and architectural features.
+Fenway Park is widely recognized as a historic landmark in New England and has played a significant role in the history and culture of baseball.
+It continues to serve as the home venue for baseball games and other events.

 After new ownership came to Fenway in 2000, Red Sox president Larry Lucchino ordered the first sentences be printed on the wall of the team's conference room.

 In 2003, in his book on the Red Sox, The Teammates, David Halberstam quoted Nolan on life as a Red Sox fan: "The Red Sox killed my father, and now they're coming after me."
 In 2012, the team commissioned Nolan to write a centenary essay marking Fenway Park's 100th birthday.
 “The Fenway Century,” printed in the ballpark's official tour book, concludes that:

-"For ten dynamic decades, a prosaic pile of bricks assembled in a reclaimed swamp has housed the passionate poetry of hope.
-The park defines the intensity of history and tradition in Boston, an old city on the edge of the continent."
+For ten dynamic decades, a prosaic pile of bricks assembled in a reclaimed swamp has housed the passionate poetry of hope.
+The park defines the intensity of history and tradition in Boston, an old city on the edge of the continent.